sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 The pathogen is `Ralstonia solanacearum` in the `Phylum IIB sequevar 1` group.

-This data is courtesy of [The Laboratory of Plant & Atmospheric Microbiology & (Meta)Genomics](https://sites.google.com/vt.edu/lab-vinatzer/home).
+This data is courtesy of [The Laboratory of Plant & Atmospheric Microbiology & (Meta)Genomics](https://sites.google.com/vt.edu/lab-vinatzer/home) in collaboration with USDA APHIS.

 ## Install sourmash